the-chef0/matrix-level-pruning/README.md

 \textsf{id}(\textsf{id}(\mathbf{X})) * \mathbf{1} = \mathbf{X}
 ```
 When compiling the model for inference, the compiler will likely detect these redundant identity operations and the redundant multiplication and optimize them away.

-### Putting it all together

-With both passes described in detail, we can look at an overview of the top-level functionality:

-1. Do a pruning tree collection pass - obtain one tree per transform layer and attention head as a root.
-2. Measure the total importance of each tree.
-3. Prune out the least important tree.
-4. If the target parameter count reduction has not yet been reached, go to 1.
-Otherwise go to 5.
-5. Do an identity patching pass.

-The model will then be ready for fine-tuning, compilation for inference, and other downstream tasks.

 ### Why the DepGraph dependency?
 Much of the code is built on top of the [Torch-Pruning repo](https://github.com/VainF/Torch-Pruning/), which implements the DepGraph data structure.
 Torch-Pruning is a structured, width pruning implementation, and the DepGraph data structure is used to answer the following question: "If I adjust the input/output dimension of a layer by width-pruning its parameter matrix, what dimension-dependent parameters in other layers do I also have to prune?"